BBBBRT - Beyond Budgeting Roundtable

 CFO'en skal af med spædetrøjen.

-Our Danish, Norwegian and Swedish follows and anyone else who speaks Dansih will be be able to read it.
+Our Danish, Norwegian and Swedish follows and anyone else who speaks Danish will be be able to read it.

 13 April 2011